learn-co-curriculum/phase-3-reading-error-messages/README.md

 ### TypeErrors

-When you try and do a mathematical operation on two objects of a different type, you will recieve a TypeError.
+When you try and do a mathematical operation on two objects of a different type, you will receive a TypeError.
 For example if you try and add a string to an integer, Ruby will complain.

 ```ruby
 1 + "1"